keji96/BlackJack/Readme.md

 ##UserStory
 - As a user I would like to keep track of my bankroll so that I can know how much cash I have won.

-- As a user I would like to place bets so that I can increase my bankroll
+- As a user I would like to place bets so that I can increase my bankroll.

 - As a user I would like to be dealt two cards at first so that I can make bets and decide weather to take a hit or to stay.